shizmob/rpy-to-pptx/README.md

 should prepare everything so that the visualization needs minimal prodding, which as much preprocessed as possible.

-For AST generation, site overrides go in `rpytoast/site.py`.
+For AST generation, site overrides go in `rpytoast/site_<site>.py`.
-For visualization, site overrides go in `ast2pptx/site.php`.
+For visualization, site overrides go in `ast2pptx/site_<site>.php`.
-See the existing Twofold demo contents for hints.
+See the existing blank and Twofold demo site overrides for hints.

+The site override to use can be set in `config.mk`.

 Limitations
 -----------